djhmateer/djhmateer.github.io/_posts/2021-10-18-how to not get caught in spam filters.md

 ## Setup DKIM

-Domain Keys Identified Mail (DKIM)
+Domain Keys Identified Mail (DKIM) is to help prevent spoofing on outgoing messages.

 Need to wait 24-72 hours after setting up a Gmail account before can do this.